mll-lab/graphql-php-scalars/README.md

 ### [StringScalar](src/StringScalar.php)

 The `StringScalar` encapsulates all the boilerplate associated with creating a string-based Scalar type.
-It does the proper string checking for you and let's you focus on the minimal logic that is specific to your use case.
+It performs basic checks and coercion, you can focus on the minimal logic that is specific to your use case.

 All you have to specify is a function that checks if the given string is valid.
 Use the factory method `make` to generate an instance on the fly.